zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 Confidence interval for the difference in means from matched pairs

 ### 11.7 Goodness of Fit Test(Chi-squared)
+Do the data fit a particular specified dist’n?<br

 **Compute the Test Statistic(Chi-Square Goodness of Fit Test):<br>** (Observed - Expected)^2/(Expected) = (Observed - Expected)/(Expected)*(Observed - Expected)<br>
 Note: get proportions first, and know how many counts there were.<br>